ibrahimabdellatif/Library-Management-System/README.md

 ---

+### When You Try to Upate Book, Patron and BorrowingRecord You can pass the full object or just the field that you want to update.
+### If you don't add 'when use Put to update' a specific return Date for Borrowing it will update it auto to take date for today 'LocalDate.now'

+---

 ### Example API Requests using Postman

 Here’s how to interact with each API endpoint using Postman, with real data examples: